-Join CEO, Director and Principal of Cullens, Regan Gourley to learn more about the use of trade marks, what is legal, how to reduce risk of copying in Australia and in foreign jurisdictions with an emphasis on practical do’s and don’ts around protecting your rights against copycats and ensuring that your use of your brand overseas to generate business does not run afoul of IP rights owned by others.
+Join Principal of Cullens, Gint Silins to learn more about the use of trade marks, what is legal, how to reduce risk of copying in Australia and in foreign jurisdictions with an emphasis on practical do’s and don’ts around protecting your rights against copycats and ensuring that your use of your brand overseas to generate business does not run afoul of IP rights owned by others.

 By the end of the session business owners and marketing managers will have a better understanding of how to use trademarks, how to protect their brands and how to avoid the dreaded cease and desist letter.

 For more information on these workshops please contact: